 If your eye is searching for something to focus on and doesn’t find it, you won’t look at that image long.
 Including a clear subject within your landscape photography is a vital part of creating visually pleasing images.

 Knowing what draws the eye is key.
-Colour, contrast, brightness, and size are a few of the things that affect the way the eye is drawn through a photo.
+Color, contrast, brightness, and size are a few of the things that affect the way the eye is drawn through a photo.
 Think about which part of the scene you want the viewer to look at, and what’s the main subject you want them to focus on.

 7. Get Low